 However, there are still some aspects of medicine that remain that were inspired by bloodletting.
 Phlebotomy still exists, though it now refers to the safe removal of small quantities of blood for donation or diagnostic purposes.
 Blood transfusions and dialysis were also born from bloodletting, as they renew and refresh blood from the body.

-Now, most aches, pains, and colds once treated by bloodletting can now be treated with over the counter remedies.
+Now, most aches, pains, and colds once treated by bloodletting can now be treated with over-the-counter remedies.
 Good thing too – imagine going to the doctor for a headache and being told all you have to do is spend an hour with a leech on your face.

-Next, check out these five diseases whose origins doctors once got horribly wrong.
+After reading about what is bloodletting, check out these five diseases whose origins doctors once got horribly wrong.
 Then, check out the most painful medical procedures ever.